Helsinki Finland Temple

 The groundbreaking ceremony for the Helsinki Finland Temple was held on the same day as the groundbreaking ceremony for the San Antonio Texas Temple.

 About 600 members crowded into the Helsinki Finland Stake Center to participate in the groundbreaking ceremony for the Helsinki Finland Temple.
-There were so many people that the brethern stood through the services to give room for the sisters to sit.
+There were so many people that the brethren stood through the services to give room for the sisters to sit.

 On April 12, 2005, a 45-meter gleaming copper spire was installed atop the Helsinki Finland Temple, which was later antiqued to a dark brown.